Lucette

 Our clinicians at Prescription Doctor will conduct a thorough assessment to ensure Lucette is a suitable option for you.
 It’s therefore essential that you provide as much information as possible when completing the online questionnaire.
 This includes your full medical history, as well as any medications or supplements you're currently taking, including herbal remedies.

-Lucette comes in strips of 21 tablets, with each one marked with the day of the week it should be taken.
+Lucette comes in 21-tablet strips, with each tablet marked with the day of the week it should be taken.
 Take one pill daily (ideally at the same time) until the strip has been used up.
 Then, have a 7-day break before starting up again for another 21 days.
 Taking the pills on time is crucial to maintaining protection.

 During the 7-day break, you’ll likely have a ‘withdrawal bleed’, similar to your period.
 You’ll still be protected from pregnancy throughout the month (including the 7-day break), provided you take all the pills as instructed.